Wet Season (film): Plot

 Eventually, Ling's father-in-law dies in his sleep.
-At his wake, Ling's cousins-in-law decide that they should sell their dead father's property, and she discovers that Andrew is cheating on her with another woman with a son, who have come to pay respects to him.
-Ling, lonely and without support, sends Wei Lun to his home.
+At his wake, Ling's siblings-in-law decide that they should sell their dead father's property, and she discovers that Andrew is cheating on her with another woman with a son, who have come to pay respects to him.
+Ling, lonely and without support, gives Wei Lun a ride to his home.
 Ling goes up to Wei Lun's house to take care of his bleeding nose in his bedroom, where he coerces her into having sex.
 Ling gives into Wei Lun's sexual advances, and Wei Lun begins to initiate more inappropriate physical contact with her.
 Ling becomes reticent with Wei Lun, who begins stalking her frequently and harasses her on public transport after she crashes her car as a result of his rash actions.
 The affair is ultimately uncovered by the school principal after Wei Lun was caught in a fight with two schoolmates, who tried to expose covertly taken photos of Ling on his phone.
 The principal, expecting a promotion in the Ministry of Education, advises Ling to take a break from work to avoid complicating his promotion.

-Ling, sending Wei Lun home in her car one last time, informs him that they cannot continue the affair.
-A heartbroken Wei Lun leaves the car, causing Ling to chase him into the open field in the rain.
+Ling, driving Wei Lun home in her car one last time, informs him that they cannot continue the affair.
+A heartbroken Wei Lun leaves the car, causing Ling to chase after him into an open field in the rain.
 Wei Lun tearfully hugs Ling, who tells him to get used to rejection.
 Ling and Andrew divorce.
 Andrew's lawyer highlighted an additional clause stipulating Andrew will not be held to paternal responsibilities in the event Ling becomes pregnant through his frozen sperm.
 Ling declares that she will not use them and wishes Andrew well with his newfound partner.
 They part ways.

-Having discovered she is pregnant through a spontaneous pregnancy test, Ling experiences a gamut of mixed emotions in her apartment, now stripped of its furniture, soon to be sold away.
+Having discovered she is pregnant through a spontaneous home pregnancy test, Ling experiences a gamut of mixed emotions in her apartment, now stripped of its furniture, soon to be sold away.
 She returns to her hometown in Taiping, Malaysia, and helps her mother hang the laundry.
 She stands outside, gazing at the sun that never came while she was in Singapore.